-What is it about ducks in picture books that always seems so appealing?
+What is it about ducks in picture books that always seem so appealing?
 Are ducks really so unusually clever as portrayed in these books?
 Or charismatic?
 Or just sweet and fluffy?
 I think all of the above is true!
 I found myself reading a pile of duck featured picture books to my son one night when he randomly brought me a small pile that included Duck for President and Duck on a Bike.
 And then I started the list in earnest.

 Turns out that it’s quite hard to find 10 excellent duck picture books so I had to add Little Bear, technically an easy reader to get 10.
 I hope that is OK with you!
 I guess what is stranger is that I happen to own most of these books and yet, no one in my family enjoys eating duck.
 Maybe that is what happens when you attach to an anthropomorphic character as appealing as a duck.
 My family also does not like to eat chicken.
 I wonder if we have 10 excellent picture books featuring chickens … stay tuned!
 How about you?
 What animal picture books are you reading over and over?
 Dogs, cats, mice, ducks, chickens?… Please share your favorites!